MileHacker Logo

 • Best Times: Visit outdoor WWII sites early morning for cooler weather.

-• Pre-Booking: Essential for major hotels, dive tours, and inter-island flights.
+• Pre-Booking: Essential for main hotels, dive tours, and inter-island flights.

 Getting Around

-• Express Transportation: Private taxis or pre-arranged transfers are faster.
+• Express Transportation: Private cabs or pre-booked-arranged transfers are faster.

 • Efficient Routing: Group WWII sites geographically to minimize travel time.